 Experts tell us most customer interactions will be handled without a human by 2020.
 Messenger bots are capable of so much more than answering customers’ questions.
 They can collect user’s info, organize meetings, reduce overhead costs, and other business tasks.

-For your business, Messenger bots save time and money by automating customer support and lead generation.
+For your business, Messenger bots like ManyChat help you save time and money by automating customer support and lead generation.
 They reduce your staff needs — saving you money — and are available all the time.
 Customers get an instant response from systems like Facebook Messenger, which has over a billion monthly users.

 Of course, creating an interactive agent that users trust could be improved.
 And this is where natural language processing (NLP) comes into the picture.